← /notes

 Constraints

 He composed The Rite of Spring for an orchestra with unusual instrumentation — eight horns, five trumpets — not because he needed them all but because the specific limitations shaped the music.
-The constraint generated rather than restricted.
+The constraint generated.

-Twitter’s 140-character limit (later 280) created a form.
-Haiku’s 5-7-5 syllable structure enables rather than restricts expression.
-Dogme 95’s rules against artificial lighting and non-diegetic music produced distinctive films.
+Twitter’s character limit created a form.
+Haiku’s 5-7-5 structure enables expression.
+Dogme 95’s rules against artificial lighting produced distinctive films.
 The constraint removes decisions, allowing focus on what remains.

 The 37signals approach to software: start with less.
 Fewer features mean fewer decisions mean faster shipping.
-The constraint forces prioritization that abundance prevents.
 You discover what’s essential only when you can’t have everything.

 The paradox: freedom from constraint often produces mediocrity.
 Within constraints, every choice carries weight.
 The sonnet form makes each word fight for its place.
 Unlimited words produce blogs.